Bhāskara I: Representation of numbers

 The most important mathematical contribution of Bhāskara I concerns the representation of numbers in a positional numeral system.
 The first positional representations had been known to Indian astronomers approximately 500 years before Bhāskara's work.
 However, these numbers were written not in figures, but in words or allegories and were organized in verses.
 For instance, the number 1 was given as moon, since it exists only once; the number 2 was represented by wings, twins, or eyes since they always occur in pairs; the number 5 was given by the (5) senses.
-Similar to our current decimal system, these words were aligned such that each number assigns the factor of the power of ten corresponding to its position, only in reverse order: the higher powers were right from the lower ones.
+Similar to our current decimal system, these words were aligned such that each number assigns the factor of the power of ten corresponding to its position, only in reverse order: the higher powers were to the right of the lower ones.

 Bhāskara's numeral system was truly positional, in contrast to word representations, where the same word could represent multiple values (such as 40 or 400).
 He often explained a number given in his numeral system by stating ankair api ("in figures this reads"), and then repeating it written with the first nine Brahmi numerals, using a small circle for the zero.
 Contrary to the word system, however, his numerals were written in descending values from left to right, exactly as we do it today.
-Therefore, since at least 629, the decimal system was definitely known to the Indian scientists.
+Therefore, since at least 629, the decimal system was definitely known to Indian scholars.
 Presumably, Bhāskara did not invent it, but he was the first to openly use the Brahmi numerals in a scientific contribution in Sanskrit.